Perceval: A Software Platform for Discrete Variable Photonic Quantum Computing: Photonic Quantum Computing

-where the parameter $\theta$ relates to the reflectivity, the parameter $\phi$ corresponds to a relative phase between the modes and $\ket{1,0}$ denotes the state in which the photon travels in the first spatial mode.
-If the phase parameter is omitted it is assumed to be zero. \perceval introduces all theoretically equivalent beam splitter matrix notations as further explained in Section \ref{sec:perceval}.
+where the parameter $\theta$ relates to the reflectivity and $\ket{1,0}$ denotes the state in which the photon travels in the first spatial mode. \perceval introduces all theoretically equivalent beam splitter matrix conventions as shown in Table \ref{fig:components}.
 The action of any linear optical circuit is thus given by the unitary matrix obtained by composing and multiplying the matrices associated with its elementary components.
 Interestingly, it can be shown that conversely any unitary evolution can be decomposed into a combination of beam splitters and phase shifters, \eg in a `triangular' \cite{Reck94} or `square' \cite{Clements16} array.

-We also allow for swaps or permutations of spatial modes, and can include operations like waveplates, which act on polarisation modes of a single spatial mode and are described by the following unitary \cite{ChekhovaBanzer+2021}:
+\perceval also allows for swaps or permutations of spatial modes, and can include operations like waveplates, which act on polarisation modes of a single spatial mode and are described by the following unitary \cite{ChekhovaBanzer+2021}:

 Here $\delta$ is a parameter proportional to the thickness of the waveplate and $\xi$ represents the angle of the waveplate's optical axis in the $\left\{\ket{H}, \ket{V}\right\}$ plane.
 Especially important is the case that $\delta=\pi/2$, known as a half-wave plate, which rotates linear polarisations in the $\left\{\ket{H}, \ket{V}\right\}$ plane.
 Quarter-wave plates ($\delta=\pi/4$) convert circular polarisations to li\-near ones (\eg $\ket{L} = (\ket{H} + i \ket{V})/\sqrt{2}$) and vice-versa.